inception-project/inception-project.github.io/_use-cases/woposs/index.md

 ---
-title: Semantic annotation of modality in a diachronic Latin corpus
+title: A World of Possibilities
-subheadline: Use-case
+subheadline: Semantic annotation of modality in a diachronic Latin corpus
 permalink: /use-cases/woposs/
 screenshot: screenshot.png
 thumbnail: screenshot_thumb.png